mrgenius01/loangenius/README.md

 ## 🆘 Support

-For support, email support@example.com or create an issue in this repository.
+For support, create an issue in this repository.

-## 🙏 Acknowledgments
+## Tools

 - [Paynow Zimbabwe](https://paynow.co.zw) for payment processing
 - [Expo](https://expo.dev) for React Native development